Polaris (Marvel Comics): Acolyte

 After Apocalypse was defeated, Polaris returned to Genosha with Magneto to supply him with power and help him keep order.
 She believed she was doing it for the greater good, but also enjoyed the education in her powers that she received.
 Magneto launched a full-scale assault on Carrion Cove, the last city opposing his rule, to gain access to technology that would restore his full abilities.
 Polaris attempted to stop him, but she was defeated and left the country with the Avengers.
 She later returned with Quicksilver to help oppose Magneto's tyrannical rule.

 Although Quicksilver was discovered and forced to leave Genosha, Polaris maintained a low profile to covertly transport refugees from the war to other nations, as well as monitor Magneto's actions.
 After Magneto's spine was severed by Wolverine, Polaris was able to steal a blood sample from his medical tests, which she used to confirm that Magneto was her biological father.
-When Cassandra Nova’s Sentinels destroyed Genosha and massacred millions, Polaris was one of the few survivors.
+When Cassandra Nova's Sentinels destroyed Genosha and massacred millions, Polaris was one of the few survivors.
 She was left emotionally scarred after witnessing the massacre after being unable to save them.

 Trauma

 Later, some of the X-Men went to Genosha to survey what occurred there.
 They encountered a nude and deranged Polaris in Genosha after its population was massacred by Cassandra Nova's Sentinels.
-When Polaris rejoined the X-Men, the extremely traumatic experience had left her with a darker, more ruthless personality, even killing some members of the anti-mutant Church of Humanity.
+When Polaris rejoined the X-Men, the experience had left her with a darker, more ruthless personality, even killing some members of the anti-mutant Church of Humanity.
 Havok broke up with Polaris after they were about to be married, leaving her at the altar for nurse Annie Ghazikhanian with whom he had an affair while he was in a coma using telepathy.
 Polaris now driven to instability yet again went berserk and commenced to go on a rampage that nearly resulted in her killing Havok.
 A case was made that it was due to the trauma from Genosha but nobody bought it.
 Juggernaut succeeded in knocking her out.
 She remained this way until some psychic therapy with Professor Xavier.
 Polaris promised to do no more harm and she was accepted back to the X-Men.

 Iceman later admitted to Polaris that he still had feelings for her and after some mild flirtation, the two began a relationship.
 The relationship was not to last, however, since Lorna's other relationships (namely with Havok) were still unresolved.
 Havok has confessed to still loving her after Annie had left him, however, Polaris pushed him away.